Hong Kong Customs and Excise Department: Intellectual property rights protection

 The C&ED has the mission to defend the interests of intellectual property rights owners and legitimate traders through staunch enforcement of the Copyright Ordinance, the Trade Descriptions Ordinance and the Prevention of Copyright Piracy Ordinance.

 The department investigates and prosecutes copyright offences relating to literary, dramatic, musical and artistic works, sound recordings, cinematographic films, broadcasts and other published works under the Copyright Ordinance.
 It also takes enforcement action against commercial goods with forged trademark or false label under the Trade Descriptions Ordinance.

 At the manufacture level, the Prevention of Copyright Piracy Ordinance requires local optical disc and stamper manufacturers to obtain licences from the department and mark on all their products specific identification codes.
 The Import and Export Ordinance imposes licensing controls on the import and export of optical disc mastering and replication equipment.
 A 147-strong Special Task Force has also been playing an important role in combating copyright piracy, and serves as a mobile brigade to reinforce the suppression of other customs-related crimes.

-Customs co-operation
+Customs cooperation

 The C&ED is an active member of the World Customs Organization (WCO) and Asia Pacific Economic Cooperation (APEC).
 It exchanges intelligence and works closely with overseas customs administrations and law enforcement agencies.
 The department has also entered bilateral Cooperative Arrangements with other customs authorities on administrative assistance.
 At the working level, the department and the Mainland customs have each established designated liaison officers to facilitate the exchange of intelligence through direct telephone hotlines.